rclark848/PIRE_Bioinformatics/Day_1_Labs/Hardy-Weinberg_Proportions_Lab.md

 -   Chromosome ID
 -   SNP bp position
--   number of observed homozygotes and heterozygotes at the given locus
+-   Number of observed homozygotes and heterozygotes at the given locus
--   number of expected homozygotes and heterozygotes at the given locus
+-   Number of expected homozygotes and heterozygotes at the given locus
 -   *X*<sup>2</sup>-value
 -   p-value for HWP test (null hypothesis is that the population is in HWP at given locus)
 -   p-value for heterozygosity deficit